MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.ApiManagement/Get-AzureRmApiManagementIdentityProvider.md

 Get all the identity provider Configuration on the service.

+<a name='get-the-aad-type-identity-provider'></a>

-### Get the AAD Type Identity Provider
+### Get the Microsoft Entra Type Identity Provider
 ```
 PS C:\>$apimContext = New-AzureRmApiManagementContext -ResourceGroupName "Api-Default-WestUS" -ServiceName "contoso"
 PS C:\>Get-AzureRmApiManagementIdentityProvider -Context $apimContext -Type Aad
 ```

-Gets the Identity Provider Configuration of Azure Active Directory.
+Gets the Identity Provider Configuration of Microsoft Entra ID.

 ## PARAMETERS